uscensusbureau/the-opportunity-project/pages/get-involved/get-involved.md

   container-class: maxw-desktop
   title:
     text: Watch The Opportunity Project Summit
-  body: '[The Opportunity Project Summit 2023 : Open Innovation For All](https://www.youtube.com/playlist?list=PLewV-zKXDZkghdjPUCmmU02T7xI2dUPme) was a multi-day virtual conference that showcased work accomplished through TOP’s 2022 sprints.
+  body: '[The Opportunity Project Summit 2023](https://www.youtube.com/playlist?list=PLewV-zKXDZkghdjPUCmmU02T7xI2dUPme) was a multi-day virtual conference that showcased work accomplished through TOP’s 2022 sprints.
 The event also featured conversations with leading experts and grassroots community members and provided hands-on learning opportunities for attendees.'

   primary:
     text: Watch the Event